 5.1.
 Limited Agency.
 With respect to each Transaction, Customer appoints EESI as Customer's limited agent so that EESI may: (a) make inquiries of Customer's Utilities in Customer's name for the purpose of obtaining information with respect to Customer's energy billing and consumption; (b) perform its obligations and exercise its rights under Section 2.0; (c) negotiate with Customer’s Utility with respect to billing errors or other similar items affecting such Utility's charges to Customer and obtain credits, refunds, rebates or other adjustments to Utility Invoices paid or to be paid by EESI; (d) act as Customer’s Competitive Supplier; and (e) take all other reasonable actions as EESI may deem appropriate to effectively implement this Agreement.
 Customer agrees not to engage in any of the foregoing activities during any Transaction Term without the prior written consent of EESI.

 5.2.
 Representations and Warranties of Customer.
-[Customer represents and warrants that; (a) it either (1) owns assets with a value in excess of ten million dollars ($10,000,000) or (2) has a tangible net worth in excess of one million dollars ($1,000,000), in each case calculated according to generally accepted accounting principles consistently applied; (e) it is a commercial user of energy and it has entered into this Agreement solely for non-speculative purposes related to its business.
-[Mark Knippa or accounting needs to verify (a) or (b) above]
+Customer represents and warrants that (a) it has the full power and authority over the provision of energy and other energy-related services to Facility to be served pursuant to each Transaction, including participation in the applicable Act and the selection of a Competitive Supplier thereunder; (b) it is, for each Facility, and will continue to be during the term of this Agreement and each Transaction Term, a participant in the applicable Act and it has selected or will select the standard service option thereof; (c) it is not, and no Facility is, a “small commercial customer” under applicable Act or Rules and is eligible to receive service hereunder pursuant to the applicable Act and Rules; (d) it either (1) owns assets with a value in excess of ten million dollars ($10,000,000) or (2) has a tangible net worth in excess of one million dollars ($1,000,000), in each case calculated according to generally accepted accounting principles consistently applied; (e) it is a commercial user of energy and it has entered into this Agreement solely for non-speculative purposes related to its business.

 5.3.
 Force Majeure.
 If either Party (the “Claiming Party”) is rendered unable by Force Majeure to carry out, in whole or part, its obligations under a Transaction and gives notice of the event to the other Party as soon as practicable after the occurrence of the event, then during the pendency of such Force Majeure, the obligations of the Claiming Party pursuant to such Transaction (other than the obligation to make payments due with respect to performance prior to the event) will be suspended.
 The Claiming Party will remedy the Force Majeure with all reasonable dispatch.